Michael A. Steidel, Director of Admission

 University Housing for Transfers

-Carnegie Mellon expects to accommodate most transfer students who request university housing.
-University housing is not guaranteed, however, for transfer students.
+Carnegie Mellon expects to accommodate most transfer students who request university housing, however, it is not guaranteed.
 The Off-campus Housing Advisory and Referral Service is available to help you locate housing accommodations in the local area.

 Transfer Credit Evaluated on Individual Basis